-What’s more, that figure is set to approach $200 billion by 2019, when annual mobile ad spending is due to exceed $57 billion in the US, $40 billion in China, $11 billion in the UK and $7 billion in Japan.
+Additionally, that figure is set to approach $200 billion by 2019.
+When annual mobile ad spending is due to exceed $57 billion in the US, $40 billion in China, $11 billion in the UK and $7 billion in Japan.
 It’s therefore fair to say that online advertising is not budging from marketing budgets any time soon.

 Social Media: The Price of a Post

 The price of social media advertising is increasing rapidly.
-According to data compiled by Ad Age, Instagram now charges $20 per 1,000 impressions for a sponsored photo and $30 per 1,000 impressions for a sponsored video.
-So as well as being savvy when budgeting for social media campaigns, marketers must pay attention to the social networks on which they choose to advertise, the audiences they target, the visual elements they incorporate and the times of day at which they push posts.
+According to data compiled by Ad Age, Instagram now charges $20 per 1,000 impressions for a sponsored photo; as well as $30 per 1,000 impressions for a sponsored video.
+So in addition to being savvy when budgeting for social media campaigns, marketers must pay attention to the social networks on which they choose to advertise; along with the audiences they target, the visual elements they incorporate, and the times of day at which they push posts.